 - Mixed engineering and science program space

-- Active learning studios and flipped classrooms
+- Active learning studios and experiential learning space

 - Maker space: Design, prototyping, and display space

 - New classroom configurations, capacity analysis, flexibility features, and furniture

 - Innovation space for student entrepreneurship

 - Shared core scientific equipment and research lab space

 - High-growth robotics, A.I., computational, and data science space

 - Open offices and workspace for researchers, faculty, and students

 - Building systems, technology, and equipment for reduced energy use and sustainability

 - New sustainable and flexible lab equipment and technology